kbuzzard/lean-stacks-project/README.md

 # IMPORTANT

 This project is deprecated.
-It was my first attempt to do MSc level mathematics in Lean and I made some poor design decisions due to inexperience.
+It was joint work by me (Kevin Buzzard), Kenny Lau and Chris Hughes.
+It was our first attempt to do MSc level mathematics in Lean (back in 2017/18) and we made some poor design decisions due to inexperience.
 Once I had understood better how to write this project, I supervised Ramon Fernandez Mir's [masters project](https://github.com/ramonfmir/lean-scheme) which achieved everything this repo achieved and more too, and better.
 I would look there instead.

 # lean-stacks-project
  Formal verification of parts of the Stacks Project in Lean